 Boondocking in remote, hard to reach places is one of the benefits of owning a truck camper.
+In fact, it’s probably the primary reason why we all bought one.
 Getting to that remote spot, however, means little if your camper’s 12 volt battery dies on you while you’re camped and you have no way to effectively charge it.
-One thing we have a hard time understanding is why some owners go cheap and buy a used battery on Craigslist, but are willing to fork out $30,000 for a brand new camper.
-It doesn’t make much sense to me.
+One thing we have a hard time understanding is why some owners go cheap and buy a used battery on Craigslist, but are willing to fork out $40,000 for a brand new camper.
+It doesn’t make much sense to us.
 When you camp off-the-grid, most of the systems and appliances in that bright and shiny truck camper are pretty much rendered useless by a weak and ineffective 12 volt battery.
-The best course is to buy a fresh, new battery for your new truck camper rig, but it’s also important to buy the right one.
+The best course is to buy a fresh, new battery for your new truck camper rig, but it’s also important to buy the right battery.
 The purpose of this Truck Camper Batteries 101 article is to provide a basic understanding of 12 volt batteries without getting too technical.
 We’ll explain how they work, how many batteries your camper needs, what type and what sizes to buy, how to wire them up, and the methods available to recharge them.
 Indeed, after comparing this article to others on the same topic, you’ll quickly realize that this article is one of the most important, go-to sources on the topic.

 If you’re interested in boondocking, your truck camper should have at least 200 amp hours worth of batteries, the equivalent of two 6 volt or two 12 volt deep cycle batteries.
 They should be true deep cycle batteries, rather than an automotive starting or a hybrid marine battery.
 The reason is deep cycle batteries are designed to withstand repetitive discharges up to 80 percent or more numerous times, and still provide amperage at their rated capacity.
 Automotive starting and marine hybrid batteries aren’t made to do that.
 Sure, a hybrid battery, which is rated in cold cranking amps (CCA) rather than amp hours, will work in your truck camper, but it isn’t optimal and won’t last as long as a true deep cycle battery.

 At this point you may be wondering what the term “cycle” means as it relates to deep cycle batteries.
 A cycle is simply one complete discharge and recharge cycle.
-A “deep” discharge is typically lower than 20 percent (11.58 volts) of a lead-acid battery, while a 100 percent recharge is achieved when the battery’s resting voltage reaches 12.7 volts.
+A “deep” discharge is typically lower than 20 percent (11.58 volts) of a lead-acid battery, while a 75 percent recharge is achieved at a resting voltage of 12.4 volts and a 100 percent recharge at 12.6 volts.
 The number of times your batteries are discharged directly relates to their lifespan, so you should try to prevent your batteries from discharging more than 50 percent (12.06 volts) in order to prolong their life.
-Avoid running your batteries dead (10.5 volts) at all costs.
+Avoid running your RV batteries dead (10.5 volts) at all costs.
 Lastly, as you can see in these figures, a 12 volt battery’s usable voltage is actually quite limited and falls between 12.7 and 11.7 volts, though as a general rule of thumb you rarely want to let it fall below 12.0 volts.

 Temperature has a positive and negative effect on batteries.
 All 12 volt lead-acid batteries are rated at 77 degrees F, the optimum operating temperature.
 As the internal temperature of the battery increases a battery’s amp hour capacity increases, as temperature falls its capacity decreases.
 For instance, at 40 degrees a battery’s capacity in amp hours drops to about 80 percent, while at 0 degrees a battery’s capacity falls to about 50 percent.
 Conversely, a battery’s capacity rises about 20 percent at 110 degrees F. Battery voltage is impacted in the same manner as temperature.
 Anyone who has tried to start a car in freezing temperatures knows this from experience.
 This is why you should have temperature compensation on your charge controller if your battery is in an outside compartment.
 If you like to camp in freezing temperatures, I recommend insulating your battery compartment and buying a quality battery warming system.
 Doing so will not only improve the performance of your batteries, but will also improve their life.